agencyenterprise/graphCMS-tutorial/README.md

 }
 ```

-All of this cases should be sended on the data field on <i>axios</i>.
+All of these cases should be sent on the data field on <i>axios</i>.